movesthatmatter/.github/profile/README.md

   </picture>
 </a>

-We specialize in building chess-based games and open-source projects for the web.
+We specialize in building turn-based games and open-source projects for the web.

 Say hi on [Discord](https://discord.gg/N8k447EmBh) or open an issue [here](https://github.com/movesthatmatter/.github/issues)!